enso-org/ide/docs/connections.md

 * right-hand side of a colon operator, e.g. `a` in `foo:a`;
 * left-hand side of an arrow operator, e.g. `a` in `a -> a + 1`.

+In the core language actually both non-trivial lambdas and assignments are desugared to the trivial lambdas, monadic bindings and `case … of` expressions.

 Details will follow with description of these operators.

+Other language constructs also introduces pattern contexts, like `case expression of`, where each variant's arm is of form `pattern -> body`.

-// TODO What about `case … of` ?
-Are there any other pattern-introducing constructs?
+// TODO Any other core/language (or builtin) pattern-introducing constructs?

 # Introducing identifiers
 Common notation used in the examples uses French quotation marks as following: